huggingface/blog/tf-xla-generate.md

 input_tokens = tokenizer(["TensorFlow is"], return_tensors="tf")

 # 1. Sample
-# `do_sample=True` causes the selected token at each iteration to be the outcome of sampling, also known as "sample".
+# `do_sample=True` causes the selected token at each iteration to be the outcome
-# `seed`, a tuple of two integers for stateless TF random number generation, can be used to enforce determinism.
+# of sampling, also known as "sample". `seed`, a tuple of two integers for
+# stateless TF random number generation, can be used to enforce determinism.
 generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0))
 print("Sample output: ", tokenizer.decode(generated[0]))
-# > Sample output: TensorFlow is a great learning platform for learning about data structure and structure in data science..
+# > Sample output: TensorFlow is a great learning platform for learning about
+# data structure and structure in data science..

 # 1.1.
 Controlling generation length
-# `max_new_tokens` controls the maximum number of additional tokens to sample, in addition to the original prompt.
+# `max_new_tokens` controls the maximum number of additional tokens to sample,
+# in addition to the original prompt.
+generated = model.generate(
-generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0), max_new_tokens=5)
+    **input_tokens, do_sample=True, seed=(42, 0), max_new_tokens=5
+)
 print("Limiting to 5 new tokens:", tokenizer.decode(generated[0]))
 # > Limiting to 5 new tokens: TensorFlow is a great learning platform for
+generated = model.generate(
-generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0), max_new_tokens=30)
+    **input_tokens, do_sample=True, seed=(42, 0), max_new_tokens=30
+)
 print("Limiting to 30 new tokens:", tokenizer.decode(generated[0]))
-# > Limiting to 30 new tokens: TensorFlow is a great learning platform for learning about data structure and structure in data science................
+# > Limiting to 30 new tokens: TensorFlow is a great learning platform for
+# learning about data structure and structure in data science................

 # 1.2.
 Controlling sampling temperature
-# `temperature` controls the randomness of the sampling -- values below 1.0 prioritize sampling tokens with a higher
+# `temperature` controls the randomness of the sampling -- values below 1.0
-# likelihood, where values above 1.0 do the opposite.
+# prioritize sampling tokens with a higher likelihood, where values above 1.0 do
+# the opposite.
 Setting it to 0.0 means it will be doing greedy decoding (see
 # below), where very large values approximate uniform sampling.
+generated = model.generate(
-generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0), temperature=0.7)
+    **input_tokens, do_sample=True, seed=(42, 0), temperature=0.7
+)
 print("Temperature 0.7: ", tokenizer.decode(generated[0]))
 # > Temperature 0.7: TensorFlow is a great way to do things like this........
+generated = model.generate(
-generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0), temperature=1.5)
+    **input_tokens, do_sample=True, seed=(42, 0), temperature=1.5
+)
 print("Temperature 1.5: ", tokenizer.decode(generated[0]))
 # > Temperature 1.5: TensorFlow is being developed for both Cython and Bamboo.
-On Bamboo...
+# On Bamboo...

 # 1.3.
 Controlling top-p sampling
-# `top_p` limits the sampling to the most likely tokens that cumulatively account for at least `top_p` of the total
+# `top_p` limits the sampling to the most likely tokens that cumulatively account
-# probability.
-In other words, it will ensure that very unlikely tokens are never sampled, and will likely improve
+# for at least `top_p` of the total probability.
+In other words, it will ensure
+# that very unlikely tokens are never sampled, and will likely improve the quality
-# the quality of the generation
+# of the generation
 generated = model.generate(**input_tokens, do_sample=True, seed=(42, 0), top_p=0.9)
 print("Top p 0.9: ", tokenizer.decode(generated[0]))
-# > Top p 0.9: TensorFlow is a great learning platform for learning about data structure and structure in data science.
+# > Top p 0.9: TensorFlow is a great learning platform for learning about data
+# structure and structure in data science.
 It

 # 2. Beam Search
-# When `do_sample=False` (default), the most likely token is picked at each iterations ("greedy decoding").
-More
+# When `do_sample=False` (default), the most likely token is picked at each
-# interestingly, when `num_beams` is larger than 1, it triggers "beam search", which continuously explore
+# iteration ("greedy decoding").
+More interestingly, when `num_beams` is larger
+# than 1, it triggers "beam search", which continuously explore high-probability
-# high-probability sequences
+# sequences
 generated = model.generate(**input_tokens, num_beams=2)
 print("Beam Search output:", tokenizer.decode(generated[0]))
-# > Beam Search output: TensorFlow is an open-source, open-source, distributed-source application framework for the
+# > Beam Search output: TensorFlow is an open-source, open-source,
+# distributed-source application framework for the

-# 2.1. `num_return_sequences` controls the number of outputs to return per input -- you can use it to see the multiple
+# 2.1. `num_return_sequences` controls the number of outputs to return per input.
+# You can use it to see the multiple hypotheses generated by beam search, and it
-# hypotheses generated by beam search.
-It can also be used with sampling.
+# can also be used with sampling.
 generated = model.generate(**input_tokens, num_beams=2, num_return_sequences=2)
+print(
+    "All generated hypotheses:",
-print("All generated hypotheses:", "\n".join(tokenizer.decode(out) for out in generated))
+    "\n".join(tokenizer.decode(out) for out in generated) )
-# > All generated hypotheses: TensorFlow is an open-source, open-source, distributed-source application framework for the
+# > All generated hypotheses: TensorFlow is an open-source, open-source,
+# distributed-source application framework for the
-# > TensorFlow is an open-source, open-source, distributed-source application framework that allows
+# > TensorFlow is an open-source, open-source, distributed-source application
+# framework that allows
 ```

 The basics of Sample and Beam Search are straightforward to control.
 However there are many options not covered in the